Address: 2507 University Ave. Des Moines, IA 50311

 MS: Southern Illinois University at Carbondale

 PhD: Southern Illinois University at Carbondale

-I am on the editorial board of the Journal of the First-Year Experience and Students in Transition.
-I am also a member of the Behavioral Sciences Licensure Board in the state of Iowa.
+I am a member of the Behavioral Sciences Licensure Board in the state of Iowa.
 I have experience working with federal agencies providing executive and career coaching.
 I have worked with career development companies to examine the effectiveness and impact of their assessment tools.
 I also have experience working with colleges and universities to examine issues around student retention, student success, and career development while also working with programs to explore and document program effectiveness.